There it was, in black and white.

 Let’s make a difference together

 Despite being absolutely terrified of public speaking five years ago, I overcame the fear to create a positive impact in B2B and tech events.
-Last year I was a jury member, panellist, moderator and keynote speaker in 20 International conferences in 9 different countries.
+I’ve been a jury member, panellist, moderator and keynote speaker in over 20 International conferences in 12 different countries.

 Isn’t that great?
 Yes and no.